 Brain Food

-Our two teens are in a tight spot (again).
-They're being chased by the fat henchman through a boiler room.
-They round a corner.
-The henchman rounds the corner and bam!
-He runs slap into the Brain itself!
-The Brain looks kinda like a giant foam brain, but with one major difference: it's got a huge, angry face on it, complete with eyes and a gaping maw.
-The henchman gets eaten, chewed up by its rows of sharp, pointy teeth.
-Yum!
+Our teens are in a tight spot (again).
+They're being chased by the murderous fat henchman (Verna) through a boiler room.
+They round the corner.
+Verna rounds the opposite corner.
+Bam!
+They all run slap into the Brain itself, finishing the last bites of our heroes' friend Willie!
+The Brain looks kinda like a giant foam brain, but with some major differences: It's got a huge, angry face on it, complete with eyes, a tentacular tongue, and a gaping maw.
+Poor Willie!

 "WHAT?!"